By: Megan Mueller and Matt Sandler, Rocky Mountain Wild

 We are also working to get BLM to designate Areas of Critical Environmental Concern to protect important grouse habitat.
 We have nominated these areas for protection and provided hundreds of pages of data showing that the areas meet the criteria for protection.
 The agency is illegally delaying considering protections for these areas, while grouse numbers continue to decline.
 We stand ready to go to court if necessary to compel the BLM to act now to protect critical habitat before it is too late.

 You can make a one-time donation or join our Super Species Squad by becoming a monthly donor!
-If you schedule your donation for Colorado Gives Day (December 10), your donation will go even further thanks to the $1 Million Incentive Fund from Community First Foundation and FirstBank!
+If you would like your donation to go to the Stand With Gunny Campaign, choose “#StandWithGunny” under “Direct My Donation.”

 It’s been said that “change happens when dreamers band together.”
 We dream of a future where we can tell our grandchildren about how we brought this incredible bird back from the brink of extinction.
 A story about how sound science, persistent advocacy, and the support of a caring community turned the tide for this species, so that you can still see the wonder of Gunny dancing in the first light of sunrise on a frozen prairie field.